openstack/horizon/doc/source/topics/settings.rst

 If provided, will auto-fade the alert types specified.
 Valid alert types
-include: ['alert-default', 'alert-success', 'alert-info', 'alert-warning', 'alert-error']  Can also define the delay before the alert fades and the fade out duration.
+include: ['alert-default', 'alert-success', 'alert-info', 'alert-warning', 'alert-danger']  Can also define the delay before the alert fades and the fade out duration.

 ``bug_url``